PalmSens/MethodSCRIPT_Examples/README.md

 **Example 4: EIS Plot Example (MSEISPlotExample)** This example demonstrates the implementation of OxyPlot to show the EIS measurement response on Nyquist and Bode plots.

+# Support #
+All support questions should be posted in our [EngineerZone forums](https://ez.analog.com/partnerzone/palmsens/).